 Cultivation of Orchids

-Orchids are air-loving plants, and cannot be planted in soil alone.
+Orchids are air-loving plants, and most cannot be planted on soil alone.
 For soil that's airy and well-draining, add light potting media such as bark chips and peat.
 Gardeners may exercise more control over container-grown orchids; they are easier to cultivate and care for than stationary garden plants.
 Orchids are sensitive to light.

 How Long Blossoms Last